acdalal/geothermal/README.md

 Function calls in api.py depends on installation of python3.9 or above version\

+Some issues may occur with psycopg2 on new Apple silicon Macs.
+Try installing necessary packages manually (instead of thorugh the requirements document)\

 ## Project structure and key files
 `geothermalsite/settings.py` contains project settings such as installed apps and database configurations